 Wet cat food has less fat as does dry cat food but more worrying is the quantity of protein with some wet cat foods we looked at providing only 12% protein, far less than what the vet had recommended as a safe level at around 30 to 40%.

 Wet cat food simply wouldn’t provide the nutrition needed for hedgehogs so whilst it could be used sparingly possibly as a treat, it could in no way become part of a sustained dietary regime.

 Please remember to store dry cat food biscuits properly as they can go stale quite quickly, so we always make sure the box is closed once we’ve finished adding them to our hedgehog’s food bowl.

 As these types of cat biscuits are lower in fat because they are designed for cats who are going to be sedentary and not venture out as much.
 Meaning they will be less likely to burn off the excess calories and therefore need less fat as otherwise they would end up just building up their fat reserves and becoming obese.

 Likewise, when hedgehogs are kept as pets they will use less energy than they would in the wild and whilst they won’t necessarily be sedentary, they will still most likely spend large amounts of the night time on their running wheels.

 So it’s safe to say they’ll get enough of their energy needs from the indoor type dry cat biscuits than the outdoor type ones.
 Otherwise, the additional fat content of the non-indoor type cat biscuits could cause them to become obese.

-Indoor dry cat biscuits also tend to be higher in fibre content as they are designed to help move hairballs easily along the cats digestive tract (indoor cats spend more time grooming, producing more hairballs) and this additional fibre content can help in keeping the African Pygmy Hedgehog’s digestive tract moving too, making it easier for them poop.
+Indoor dry cat biscuits also tend to be higher in fibre content as they are designed to help move hairballs easily along the cats digestive tract (indoor cats spend more time grooming, producing more hairballs) and this additional fibre content can help in keeping the hedgehog’s digestive tract moving too, making it easier for them poop.